California Desert Bluebells

 These easy-to-grow annuals bring lovely shades of blue to the spring garden.
 Sow in well-drained soil in fall or earliest spring; or sow in pots and transplant while seedlings are very small.
 Give some water to extend bloom season.
 Especially showy when combined with California poppy (Eschscholzia californica), sticky monkey flower (Mimulus aurantiacus), and other heat-loving annuals.Phacelia campanularia

 Native to California deserts.
-To 6–18 in. high and wide, with coarsely toothed gray-green leaves.
-Clusters of 1-in., bell-shaped deep blue spring flowers with distinctive white dots at petal bases.
+Grows to 6–18 in. high and wide, with coarsely toothed gray-green leaves.
+Clusters of 1-in., bell-shaped deep blue spring flowers have distinctive white dots at the petal bases.

 Native to the eastern U.S. Has a long leafless period.
 Irregular habit, contorted branches.
 Occasional...